 RAS Remote arming station.
-See "arming station."
+See "arming station".
 Reader A device (arming station) used for access control that can read magnetic stripe or proximity cards to authenticate the user.
 Region A defined access control area having intelligent doors acting as boundaries.
 Regions are used by the anti-passback functions to keep track of users.
 The system can deny access to a card or PIN belonging to a user when the user is already assigned to the region.
 A region can also keep a count of users in order to activate a macro logic program when a certain value is reached.
-Note: This functionality requires the use of an Intelligent Access Controller.
+Note : This functionality requires the use of an Intelligent Access Controller.
 Relay Relay or output from the panel or a relay controller.
 Relay controller A PCB module that connects to the panel or a DGP to provide additional relay or open collector outputs.
-Remote monitoring company A company that monitors whether an alarm has occurred in an intrusion detection system.
+Remote monitoring company A company that monitors whether an alarm has occurred in a intrusion detection system.
 A remote monitoring company is located away from the building or area it monitors.
-Also known as "central station."
-Reporting See "alarm reporting."
+Also known as "central station".
+Reporting See "alarm reporting".
 Reset An authorised user typically must enter a PIN at the keypad to reset (acknowledge) an alarm.
 Retrieve To transfer records from a control panel to a management software computer.
 RTE Request to exit, egress.
 Sealed The input is not activated, for example when a door is closed.
-Secure The state of an area when it is armed.
-The condition of an area when it should be vacant, and the intrusion detection system has been set so that detected activity generates an alarm.
-Opposite of "access."
+Secure The state of an area when it's armed.
+The condition of an area when it should be vacant and the intrusion detection system has been set so that detected activity generates an alarm.
+Opposite of "access".
 Secure test The secure (armed) test is a defined interval during which specific inputs may be tested to see if they are operating correctly when the area is unoccupied.
 The inputs must be programmed to be included in secure tests (determined by the input's test type).
+Security Commander Windows-based software that provides a large-scale, multi- operator, user interface to control small and large Challenger installations.
 Send To transfer records from a management software computer to a control panel.
 Shunt A procedure that inhibits an input from generating an alarm when unsealed.
 For example, shunts stops a door generating an alarm when opened for a short time.
-Smart card See "card."
-STU Subscriber Terminal Unit STU port The Discovery PCB's serial (J15) port.
-Tamper Indication that a security device may have been interfered with.
-Some devices such as panels and DGPs have tamper switches to detect if they have been opened or removed from their mounting.
-See "input tamper."
+Smart card See "card".
+STU Subscriber Terminal Unit STU port The Challenger PCB's serial (J15) port.